 The key is to involve compliance early in the creative process rather than at the end.
 When legal and compliance teams are brought in only to review a finished concept, the result is usually a watered-down version of the original idea with added disclaimers.
 When they are part of the initial brief and understand what the campaign is trying to achieve, they can often find ways to make the concept work within regulatory boundaries, sometimes improving it in the process.

 Most insurance marketing budgets are heavily weighted towards acquisition.
-This is understandable: new customers are easy to track, and acquisition campaigns generate the kind of short-term volume that senior stakeholders find satisfying.
+This is understandable: new customers are easy to track, and acquisition campaigns generate the kind of short-term volume that leadership finds satisfying.
 But the economics of insurance make retention at least as valuable as acquisition, and usually more so.

 A customer who has been with the same insurer for three years is significantly more profitable than a new customer, even accounting for any no-claims bonus applied to their premium.
-They are less likely to claim (on average), less likely to generate high service costs, and far less likely to be price-sensitive at renewal if they have had a positive experience.
+They are less likely to claim on average, less likely to generate high service costs, and far less likely to be price-sensitive at their next renewal if they have had a positive experience.

 Some of the most useful thinking on insurance sales promotions comes from sectors that have solved adjacent problems.
-Retail loyalty programmes, in particular, have developed sophisticated approaches to driving behaviour at scale while maintaining margin discipline, and these approaches translate well into financial services contexts.
+Retail loyalty programs, in particular, have developed sophisticated approaches to driving behaviour while maintaining margin discipline, and these approaches translate well into financial services contexts.

 According to the 2023 EY Global Insurance Consumer Survey, 42% of insurance customers said that better loyalty rewards would make them less likely to switch provider at renewal.
 That is a substantial proportion of a market that currently churns heavily, and it represents a clear opportunity for insurers willing to invest in well-designed rewards platforms that go beyond the annual price discount.

-The Irish insurance market is not standing still.
+The Irish and UK insurance markets are not standing still.
 Telematics-based motor insurance has opened up genuinely new ways to reward good driving behaviour with lower premiums or tangible benefits.
 Open banking is creating opportunities for more personalised financial products and promotions.
-And the growing focus on sustainability is creating space for insurers to align promotions with values-driven behaviours, rewarding customers for driving less, insulating their homes, or choosing sustainable options.
+And the growing focus on sustainability is creating space for insurers to connect promotions to values-driven behaviours, rewarding customers for driving less, insulating their homes, or choosing sustainable options.

 For insurers thinking about their promotional strategy over the next three to five years, the direction of travel is clear: away from blunt price promotion and towards value-exchange models that build real relationships with customers.
 The mechanics will vary by product, channel, and customer segment, but the underlying logic is sound, and the data increasingly supports it.

 If your brand is ready to think differently about how you acquire and retain insurance customers, Brandfire has the experience and capability to help.
-From designing referral mechanics to building full sales promotions programmes for financial services brands, we work with Irish and international clients to create promotional strategies that actually move the needle.
+From designing referral mechanics to building full sales promotions programs for financial services brands, we work with Irish and UK clients to create promotional strategies that actually shift results.
 Get in touch to discuss what the right approach looks like for your business.